99TheDark/Queue/README.md

 `toString()` — Gives the string representation of the `queue`, being the generic `[object Queue]`. <br>

 ## QueuedItem interface
-`start` — Runs when the queued item begins, and completes when the task is finished by awaiting some `Promise`.
+`start` — Runs when the queued item begins, and completes when the task is finished by awaiting some `Promise`. <br>
-`stop` — Activated when the item must be forced stop, where implementation is meant to cancel the current task from running.
+`stop` — Activated when the item must be forced stop, where implementation is meant to cancel the current task from running. <br>